SamuelMoor-Smith/road-segmentation/README.md

 You can either specify multiple models or just a single one to get the prediction.
 The length of the models, the checkpoints and the backbones has to match.

-The prediction to recreate our results can be done with the following command:
+The prediction to recreate our results (after downloading the models) can be achieved with the following command:

 ```bash
 python submit_smp.py --models UnetPlusPlus DeepLabV3Plus PSPNet --checkpoints model_checkpoints/UNetpp_B7_Final.pt model_checkpoints/DeepLab_regnetx_final.pt model_checkpoints/Psp_resnet200e_final.pt --backbones efficientnet-b7 timm-regnetx_160 timm-resnest200e --device cpu --data-dir data --submission-dir submissions/Ensemble.csv